Canon 2000D vs Fujifilm XP130

 The Canon EOS 2000D (called Canon T7 in some regions) and the Fujifilm FinePix XP130 are two digital cameras that were announced, respectively, in February 2018 and January 2018.
 The 2000D is a DSLR, while the XP130 is a fixed lens compact.
 The cameras are based on an APS-C (2000D) and a 1/2.3-inch (XP130) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Fujifilm XP130

-An illustration of the physical size and weight of the Canon 2000D and the Fujifilm XP130 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 2000D – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Fujifilm XP130.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm XP130 is considerably smaller (40 percent) than the Canon 2000D.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.